vishnumarthala/StuttgartVenkateshwaraSwamiTemple/docs/PAYPAL_INTEGRATION.md

 3. **Mode**:
    - `sandbox` - Test environment (use test credentials)
    - `live` - Production environment (real payments)

+Important:
+- Do not store the client secret in Supabase tables or anywhere client-accessible.
+- In production, store secrets in your hosting provider's environment variables (e.g. Vercel Project Settings → Environment Variables).

 ### Getting PayPal Credentials